Stuff People Ask Me A Lot

 1) Can I buy your art online?
 Do you deliver or ship?

-Yes.
-Yes.
-If you want something that's not on the site, DM me via Instagram.com/andreabogdanartist or email me a description.
-I can easily send you a secure link for payment and hold it for you or ship it to you.
+I'm still learning how to update my own website, so if you want something that's not on the site yet, DM me via Instagram.com/andreabogdanartist or email me at firstname.lastname@example.org.
+I can easily send you a secure link for payment and hold it for you, or ship it to you.

 Yes.
-Some people stand in my studio doorway, unsure if it's ok to enter.
-Usually I see them and wave them in.
-If I'm intensely involved in a painting, I may not see you right away, so come in anyway.
 I'm there to sell my work AND work on my paintings, and it's really easy for me to stop to help you.
 All my visitors influence my work by their presence, so it's a win win for all of us when you come in.

 3) Is this ALL your art?

 Yes.
 I don't sell anybody else's work.
 It's all mine, mine, mine.
-Note to other artists: there are two amazing galleries in our hallway who DO sell lots of cool work from lots of interesting artists, so do check them out when you visit me.
+Note to artists looking for a gallery: there are two galleries in our hallway who sell lots of cool work from lots of interesting artists, so do check them out when you visit me.